Baltimore Assault Defense Lawyers

 What is Considered a Firearm in MD?

-What Maryland law considers and defines as a firearm is very broad.
+Maryland law considers and defines a firearm very broadly.

 This includes: